 Fits: 22 inches | Dimensions: 22 x 22 x 8 inches

 What to Look for in Weber Kettle Grill Accessories

 Frequency of Use

 Once you’ve set up your grill, it’s normal to think about accessories—perhaps you’ll have them all, eventually, but you might want to prioritize certain ones first.
-For example, a tool you’ll use every time you cook might be worth buying than just one you’ll only use a few times a year.
+For example, a tool you’ll use every time you cook might be worth buying than one you’ll only use a few times a year.
 All grillers will benefit from tools like a charcoal rake and a grilling basket.

 No matter what you’re buying, you want it to last.
 Anything used with a grill is subject to high heat and flames, and even the most durable products can fail due to the heat.
 Since it can withstand a grill's intense heat, look for accessories made from stainless steel, or coated stainless steel.
 It’s wise to consider the price versus the length of time you’ll be able to use it.